Chair of the New Zealand WEPs committee

 It is a very exciting opportunity to be the administrator of UN Women’s Empowerment Principles and to participate in improving the quality of life for women, men, family and communities.

 Gen is looking forward to working with everyone to help make a more stable and better future for us all.
 She will do her absolute best for you and is always open to suggestions and there to answer any questions.

-Gen has recently completed the Massey University Executive MBA and also works as a Business Studies and Economics teacher.
+Gen has a Bachelor of Science from Canterbury University and has also successfully completed the Massey University Executive MBA.
+She is a Careers Coordinator and also works as a Business Studies and Economics teacher.
 She has worked with young women in education for a number of years, as well as consulting in education in the Middle East.
 There are only positives and benefits of helping all women become empowered to achieve the goals they are capable of.